Jose Abad Santos Avenue: History

-After the end of the War, the Philippine Government rehabilitated and repaired the whole road, paving all of the 118-kilometer-long highway.
+After the end of the War, the Philippine Government rehabilitated and repaired the whole road, paving all of the highway.
 New bridges were constructed, shoulders were improved and some facilities were added.
+The highway's new alignment from Guagua to Mexico was built, diverting it away from the town propers of Guagua, Bacolor, and San Fernando.

-During the Mount Pinatubo eruption in 1991, some portions of a highway, especially its Bacolor and Magliman, San Fernando section, were buried in lahar and many bridges were destroyed.
-A year after the disaster, these sections were rehabilitated, which involved building new roads and bridges as well as making their elevation become higher.
+Due to the Mount Pinatubo eruption and its resulting lahars caused by heavy rains from 1991 to 1995, the highway's Bacolor and Magliman, San Fernando, portions were buried in lahar and many bridges were destroyed.
+At the aftermath of the disaster, these sections were rehabilitated, which involved building new roads and bridges and construction of an embankment which made their elevation become higher to withstand further lahar flows.
+In recent years especially after lahars from Mount Pinatubo eruption buried some sections of the avenue, the highway underwent widening which added more lanes to accommodate more vehicles using the road.